 A driving beam pattern illuminates a much wider area than a pencil beam and gives the driver a much more useful view of the trail ahead.
 They provide more intensity and reach than typical high-beam headlights.

-Fog lights provide a wide, flat-topped beam that brightens the area near your vehicle, and gives a broader view of shoulders and curves.
-They are not designed for long-distance illumination, but rather to supplement a typical low-beam headlight by giving the driver a more complete view of their surroundings.
-The flat top of the beam is designed not to reflect fog, dust, snow, and rain back into the driver’s eyes.
+Fog lights provide a wide, flat-topped beam that brightens the area near your vehicle and gives a broader view of shoulders and curves.
+They are not designed for long-distance illumination but to supplement a typical low-beam headlight by giving the driver a more complete view of their surroundings.
+The flat top of the beam is designed not to reflect fog, dust, snow, or rain back into the driver’s eyes.

 Flood lights, as the name implies, are designed to flood an area with light.
-They are typically used as work lights or area lights for a campsite, or as reverse lamps, rather than to light your way down a road.
-However, this type of pattern is sometimes used for forward lighting at low speeds, on Jeeps, ATVs, and the like.
+They are typically used as work lights or area lights for a campsite or as reverse lamps, rather than to light your way down a road.
+However, this type of pattern is sometimes used for forward lighting at low speeds on Jeeps and ATVs.

 Types of Light Sources

-LED, or Light Emitting Diodes, have in recent years become the dominant light source for off-road and auxiliary lighting in general.
-LEDs provide long life and use very little power compared to halogen bulbs, and are resistant to vibration and pounding on rough roads.
+LEDs, or light-emitting diodes, have in recent years become the dominant light source for off-road and auxiliary lighting in general.
+LEDs provide long life and use very little power compared to halogen bulbs.
+They’re also resistant to vibration and pounding on rough roads.
 These lights produce a whiter light as compared to halogens.

 Prior to the rise of LEDs, halogen bulbs ruled the lighting world.
 There are still many halogen off-road lights available, and they are generally less expensive than LED lamps.
 Halogen bulbs, although easily replaceable, do not last anywhere near as long as LEDs.